noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `is_initialized`

 An unconstrained method to check if the ImmutableSingleton has been initialized.

-#include_code is_initialized /yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr rust
+Takes an optional owner and returns a boolean.
+You can find the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master//yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr).

 ### `get_note`

 Similar to the `Singleton`, we can use the `get_note` method to read the value of an ImmutableSingleton.

-#include_code get_note /yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr rust

 Use this method to retrieve the value of an initialized ImmutableSingleton.

 #include_code get_note /yarn-project/noir-contracts/src/contracts/schnorr_account_contract/src/main.nr rust

-Unlike a [`singleton`](#get_note-1), the `get_note` function for an ImmutableSingleton doesn't destroy the current note in the background.
+Unlike a `Singleton`, the `get_note` function for an ImmutableSingleton doesn't destroy the current note in the background.
 This means that multiple accounts can concurrently call this function to read the value.

 This function will throw if the ImmutableSingleton hasn't been initialized.

 ### `view_note`

 Functionally similar to `get_note`, but executed unconstrained and can be used by the wallet to fetch notes for use by front-ends etc.

-#include_code view_note /yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr rust

 ## `Set<NoteType>`